 - Tracking: Take the classic “catch” a step further—instead of throwing the toy where your dog can see it, place a toy or treat out of sight and make them sniff it out.
 If your dog is easily finding the treats, make this more complex by hiding them in harder-to-find places.
 Another option is to leave your dog in a separate area, such as inside the house, while you’re hiding the treat outside.

 - Find the treat: Place a few containers upside down, with a favorite toy or treat under a specific one.
-Let your dog smell each container, and wait for them to pause at the one holding the prize.
+Let your dog smell each container, and wait for him or her to pause at the one holding the prize.

 You know it.
 You love it.
 This classic game is a great way to exercise your dog mentally and physically.
 To keep things fresh, instead of continually throwing a ball or toy in the same manner, vary the direction, height and distance of your throws.

 The flying disc has been loved by athletic dogs and their owners for decades.
 This game promotes skill and speed, since the goal is to catch the disc in mid-air.
 Can’t get Fido to catch the disc?
 Some dogs hate the feeling of hard plastic in their mouths.
 Try a softer flying disc instead.
-If your dog’s still not interested, try playing Frisbee with another person in front of them—in no time they will realize how much fun they could be having!
+If your dog’s still not interested, try playing Frisbee with another person —in no time your dog will realize how much fun he or she could be having!

 Under, over and through